Metropolitan-Council/growing.shade/inst/app/www/intro.md

 -   An interactive tool to highlight priority areas for tree planting
 -   A scenario planning thing

-We suggest using a desktop browser for the best experience.
-Scroll down to start using the tool.
+<br> We suggest using a desktop browser for the best experience.
+Scroll
+down to start using the tool.

 <br> **This interactive application is intended to jump start future
 conversations.
 What seems useful?
-What is missing?
+What is missing from the conversation?
 What is superfluous?
 What is working and not working from a user experience perspective?**

 <br>
 <hr>